VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment4.md

 # Duration

 The game should be created in about 40 hours.
-No more than two hours a day is expect for the duraction four weeks.
+No more than two hours a day is expected for the duration of four weeks.

 # Game Design Task